 Rabbits are misleadingly complex pets, even more so than a dog or a cat.
 While some of us embrace rabbit ownership, others struggle (indeed this is why there are so many rabbits in shelters).
 If you really get to know these amazing animals you may have decided that just one bunny is not enough!
 Understandably some owners have concerns about taking on a second rabbit and it’s these concerns we’d like to address today.

-Should I get my rabbit a friend?
-Yes, rabbits in the wild live in large groups called colonies and pet rabbits also crave companionship.
-Giving a rabbit a friend of its own species is the best thing that you can do, not just for the rabbit’s happiness, but its overall health and well-being A bonded pair of rabbits is a joy to watch, they will groom each other, eat and play together and cuddle next to each other for warmth.
+Giving a rabbit a friend of its own species is beneficial for health and well-being.
+Wild rabbits live in large social groups called colonies and pet rabbits also crave companionship.
+A bonded pair of rabbits will groom each other, eat and play together and cuddle next to each other for warmth.

-In some circumstances, a single rabbit can be quite happy without a bunny friend, for example if it is kept as a house rabbit.
+Not necessarily.
+In some circumstances, a single rabbit can be quite happy without a bunny friend, for example, if it is kept as a house rabbit.
 ‘House rabbit’ is a term used to describe rabbits that are given complete free roam of the home without restriction.
-Just like cats and dogs house rabbits can be good companions for humans inside the home (however they will require a period of litter training to minimise accidents).
+Just like cats and dogs house rabbits can be good companions for humans inside the home (however they will require a period of litter training to minimize accidents).

 Although keeping a house rabbit will certainly improve your relationship with your pet, a bond between human and rabbit will normally not be as strong as the bond between two rabbits (there are of course exceptions).
 Nevertheless, house rabbits made to feel ‘part of the family’ through regular interaction will be happier in human company than those that are confined to a garden hutch with little human contact.